By Tarli Cameron | October 5, 2021 | Translation Tips

 2. Gain cultural insight into your target market

 When entering a new market, businesses need to think beyond demographics.
 What images, colours or experiences resonate with your local audience?
 Every detail you can gather will make your translated materials more accurate and likely to appeal to your audience, generating more engagement.
-Doing your research will make you more aware of local cultural nuances, helping you to develop culturally-appropriate messaging and show you understand your potential customers.
+Doing your will make you more aware of local cultural nuances, helping you to develop culturally-appropriate messaging and show you understand your potential customers.

 3. Proofread your content

 This one might seem obvious but it’s very important.
 Take the time up front to proofread your content before sending it to a translator.
 Why?
 This will save time and money in the long run.
 A simple mistake in the original text could cause misinterpretation in the translation, but this can be easily avoided.
 Reviewing your content prior to starting the translation process will ensure accuracy and efficiency.